HyperGAN/HyperGAN/README.md

  g_loss = d_fake
 ```

-Additionally we are using `Adam` and do not perform value clipping.
+We do not perform value clipping.

 abs/reduce_mean may both be considered hyperparams.